Primary Education, PGCE

 In addition candidates:

-• Must provide recent evidence of ten days working with/observing children in a primary school classroom.
+- Will be required to provide recent evidence of working with/observing children in an educational setting

-• Must be able to demonstrate interest, experience, skills and commitment related to teaching.
+- Demonstrate interest, experience, skills and commitment related to teaching

-Graduates for this programme can pursue a teaching career in primary schools.
+Graduates of this programme can pursue a teaching career in primary schools.

 Your time at university should be enjoyable and rewarding, and it is important that it is not spoilt by unnecessary financial worries.
 We recommend that you spend time planning your finances, both before coming to university and while you are here.
 We can offer advice on living costs and budgeting, as well as on awards, allowances and loans.Find out more about our fees and the support available to you at our:

 Download Primary Education or Primary Mathematics brochure (PDF format)